The Informed Investor

 Ideally, these alternative investments won’t be tied to the movement of the stock or bond markets and tend to be more difficult to forecast as a whole over the long-term, which is why it is recommended to allocate only a small amount of funds in this category.
 Alternative investments may provide hedges against inflation too.
 The industry consensus says that about 5-10% of a portfolio should be in alternative investments.
 While alternative investments are often less liquid than stocks or bonds, they may yield higher returns given a time horizon is long enough.

 Real estate is the most common alternative investment that people may already own.
 For example, rental income and property equity can turn out to be a large amount of an investor’s overall net worth.
-Many investors fail to achieve adequate diversification when implementing these strategies.
-Therefore they are not likely to achieve optimal benefits.
+Many investors may fail to achieve adequate diversification if they neglect to consider alternative investments.
+They may be missing the opportunity to achieve optimal benefits.

 Each investors’ needs are personal and specific, therefore we don’t recommend investing in all of these alternative options, but here a few areas for you to explore:

-Real Estate is the most common of alternative investments, whether you’re buying a home for rental income, or purchasing property to flip and sell.
+Real estate investments are the most common of alternative investments, whether you’re buying a home for rental income, or purchasing property for long-term appreciation or to flip and sell.

-Collectibles.
-Art, rare coins, designer handbags, first edition books, and so on.
-Whatever your particular interest, it is likely there is a collection for it, rare and limited items that can potentially increase in value over time due to its scarcity.
-Many people get joy out of owning one-of-kind items that double as investments!
+Art, rare coins, first edition books, and so on.
+Whatever your particular interest, it is likely there is a collection for it, rare and limited items that can potentially increase in value over time due to scarcity.
+Many people get joy out of owning one-of-kind items that double as investments.
 This market is highly illiquid and is dependent on finding the right buyer.

 These are just some of the different types of alternative investment options.
 The common theme among them is that they tend to provide greater diversification from the movements of the more traditional markets, but they may also be more volatile, less liquid, and require larger amounts of upfront capital and a longer time frame.